 The Fund is subject to risks associated with the provider of its target index.
 The index provider determines which securities to include in the target index and how the securities are weighted.
 The index provider does not provide any warranty or accept any liability with respect to the quality, accuracy, or completeness of the target index or any data used to compile the target index.
 Under normal circumstances, the index provider will rebalance (update) the target index on a regular schedule.
 The index provider may rebalance the target index outside of the regular schedule or delay or cancel a scheduled rebalance, which could result in added costs for the Fund or cause the Fund to experience tracking error.

-The index provider for a period of time or at all.
-Any gains, losses, or costs associated with or resulting from an error made by the index provider will generally be borne by the Fund and, as a result, the Fund's shareholders.
+The index provider may make errors, and it is possible that such errors may not be identified by the index provider for a period of time or at all.
+Any gains, losses, or costs associated with or resulting from an error made by the index provider will generally be borne by the Fund and, as a result, shareholders.
 Vanguard does not provide any warranty or guarantee against errors made by the index provider.